alxblzd/alxblzd.github.io/_posts/2024-02-18-wiki-jekyll-how-to-write-post.md

 ## Comments

-The global switch of comments is defined by variable `comments.active` in the file `_config.yml`{: .filepath}.
-After selecting a comment system for this variable, comments will be turned on for all posts.
+Set the global comments switch with `comments.active` in `_config.yml`{: .filepath}.
+Once you pick a system, comments are on for all posts.

-If you want to close the comment for a specific post, add the following to the **Front Matter** of the post:
+To turn off comments for a single post, add this to its Front Matter:

 ```yaml
 ---